-- framework. - Framework and risk management policies. - treating, monitoring and reporting on key business risks. - Ensures that adequate internal controls are in place.

-- Reports to the SBS Board on the highest priority business risks and the adequacy of the control environment.
+- Provides objective assurance as to the adequacy and effectiveness of the SBS Bank and its subsidiaries risk management policies and framework. - Reviews, and makes recommendations to the SBS Board regarding current and future risk appetite, the Risk Management Strategy and Framework and risk management policies. - Monitors the effectiveness of the Risk Management Framework and associated policies and procedures in identifying, prioritising, treating, monitoring and reporting on key business risks. - Ensures that adequate internal controls, are in place. - Reports to the SBS Board on the highest priority business risks and the adequacy of the control environment.

-individuals, and is supported by the following committees:
+Governance is maintained through delegation of authority from Group and Subsidiary Boards, down through the management hierarchy to individuals, and is supported by the following committees: